 #7.
 Self-soothing Acts

 Does your baby suck his own thumb?
 Or is he rooting for a pacifier?
-These are common responses if you happen to ignore the signs that your baby is already sleepy.
+These are common responses if you happen to ignore the signs of an overtired baby.
 They resort to self-soothing actions to comfort themselves when they are already tired.

 #8.
 Lack of Interest

-Instead of being playful and alert to people, a tired baby can start to lose interest in their surroundings.
+Instead of being playful and alert to people, an overtired baby can start to lose interest in their surroundings.
 This includes rejecting their favorite food or toy.

 #9.
 Clingy Behaviour